Chris Edmundson, PT, DPT, OCS,

 Board Certified Clinical Specialist in Orthopaedic Physical Therapy

 Fellow, American Academy of Orthopaedic Manual Physical Therapists

-Chris began as a physical therapist in 2003 after receiving a master’s degree from Northeastern University in Boston, Massachusetts.
+Dr. Edmundson began as a physical therapist in 2003 after receiving a master’s degree from Northeastern University in Boston, Massachusetts.
 He later went on to complete advanced training in manual therapy at the Institute of Orthopaedic Manual Therapy and a doctorate in physical therapy at Simmons College in Boston.
 His commitment to excellence led him to complete a Fellowship in Orthopaedic Manual Therapy at Regis University in Denver, Colorado.
-Chris is Board Certified in Orthopaedics and a Fellow of the American Academy of Orthopaedic Manual Therapists.
+He is Board Certified in Orthopaedics and a Fellow of the American Academy of Orthopaedic Manual Therapists.
 This is a level of training achieved by less than 1% of physical therapists.

 Most of his career, Dr. Edmundson has worked for urban and suburban hospital-based outpatient therapy departments.
 This has exposed him to some of the most challenging patient cases and allowed for collaboration with some of the best therapists in the profession.
 Now, he takes the best features of hospital-based physical therapy and combines it with the easy access and personalized care of a smaller therapy clinic.

 Outside the clinic, Dr. Edmundson teaches at Regis University as Affiliate Faculty in the School of Physical Therapy.
 He volunteers his time to the American Physical Therapy Association working on legislation to help increase healthcare access and decrease patient costs.
 He has also served as a test question writer for the National Physical Therapy Exam.
 His hobbies include rock climbing, ice climbing, ultra-running, adventure racing, cycling, and snowboarding.